tykora/ai-case-study/README.md

 * Why do you think that offering this product or service would benefit the company?

-it would diversify their ai database
+It would diversify their ai database

 * What technologies would this additional product or service utilize?

  ~political bribes using wire transfers~.
 * Why are these technologies appropriate for your solution?

-the main reason testing isnt approved for the USA is because the FDA hasnt appoved it yet as its classifed as a class 1 medical device.
+The main reason testing isnt approved for the USA is because the FDA hasnt appoved it yet as its classifed as a class 1 medical device.